jolin-yang/Human-Activity-Classifier/README.md

 * To clone the repository, open the VSCode terminal and run the following commands:
   - **git clone https://github.com/jolin-yang/ml-activity-classification-dropbox.git**
-  - **cd ml-activity-classification-dropbox**
+  - **cd ml-activity-classification-dropbox**ctory titled 'UCI-HAR dataset' or download it here at https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones.
-* To access the dataset, navigate to the directory titled 'UCI-HAR dataset' or download it at https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones.
+* To install Jupypter, run the following command in the terminal:
-* How to run the notebook or scripts
+*

 ---